fishsciences/artemis_methods/intro/package_desc.md

 ### Installation

-The `artemis` package is available via the Comprehensive R Archive Network (CRAN), and can be installed from within R via `install.packages("artemis")`.
-The latest development versions is also available via github at [`https://github.com/fishsciences/artemis`](https://github.com/fishsciences/artemis).
+The `artemis` package is Open-source, and is available via the Comprehensive R Archive Network (CRAN), and can be installed from within R via `install.packages("artemis")`.
+The latest development version and source code is also available via github at [`https://github.com/fishsciences/artemis`](https://github.com/fishsciences/artemis).